junichi11/netbeans-vagrant-plugin/README.md

 Please try to double-click on statusbar.

+### sudo command problem

+For example, in case of sudo command is used within vagrant plugins:
+Probably, the following message will be shown *"sudo: no tty present and no askpass program specified"*

+If passwd is visible, we can avoid this. **But this is not good.**
+So, please run vagrant command with terminal if this message is shown.

 ## Issues

 If you hava some problems, please submit them to the github issue tracker.